Important information about your account at Middlesex Savings Bank

 Funds deposited through the Automated Clearing House (ACH) or other electronic means are provisional and subject to applicable ACH rules allowing reversal of a deposit or adjustment by the originator.

 To the extent not prohibited by law, any person who deposits a substitute check agrees that he or she is making all the warranties and providing the same indemnities that we would have to make or provide as a consequence of accepting that check for deposit, including but not limited to the warranty that the check meets all the requirements for a substitute check.

 Our night depository is not intended for consumer deposits.
 Consumers making deposits through our night depository agree that deposits recorded using our standard procedures for night deposits shall determine with finality the amount and availability of such deposits.

 Cash Withdrawals.
 You may make withdrawals from your Account(s) in person at any of our branch banking offices subject to having available funds using properly completed items, checks, drafts or other withdrawal forms or methods supplied or approved by the Bank.
 A large cash withdrawal may be subject to advance notice and indemnification by you.
 You may also make withdrawals by using your ATM card or Debit Mastercard® at an ATM or Point-of-Sale (POS) Terminal where your card is accepted.
 Withdrawals made at non-Middlesex Savings Bank ATMs may be subject to surcharges.
-Please refer to the Schedule of Fees for Consumer Banking Products for more information.
+Please refer to the Consumer Fee Schedule for more information.